KauanAg-devs/gmailandLinkedin-bot/README.md

 The project needs funding, planned features:
 •  separating basic documentation and setup instructions;
+•  separating code into 3 parts:
+     1) script logic,
-•  separating code into 3 parts: script logic, moving assistant functions into PyPI package, separate file with settings;
+     2) moving assistant functions into PyPI package,
+     3) adding a separate file with settings;
 •  composite queries by words coming in as JSON format instead of URLs.

 inquiries: https://t.me/nakigoe